graemetlloyd/Claddis/README.md

 Citation
 ========

-Claddis will eventually be uploaded to [CRAN](http://cran.r-project.org/) and have a publication associated with it.
+Claddis is now on [CRAN](http://cran.r-project.org/web/packages/Claddis/index.html) and a publication is on the way.
 Until then, please cite:

 Lloyd, Graeme T. (2015).
-"Claddis: an R package for performing disparity and rate analysis on cladistic-type data sets."
-Online at GitHub, [https://github.com/graemetlloyd/Claddis](https://github.com/graemetlloyd/Claddis).
-Accessed (access date).
+Claddis: Measuring Morphological Diversity and Evolutionary Tempo.
+R package version 0.1.